 CRJ 260 Criminal Procedure

 CRJ 265 Principles of Justice

-CRJ 320 Comparative Criminal Justice

 CRJ 350 Criminal Law

+HIS 305/306 History of England

 HIS 346 Civil Rights Movement

 PHI 300 Logic

 PHI 304 Social and Political Thought

 PHI 325 Philosophy of Law

 SPK 101 Public Speaking

-A special-topics course on law-related issue may be substituted for one of the three electives listed above.
+A special topics course on law-related issue may be substituted for one of the three electives listed above.
 Permission of the director of the pre-law program is required for substitution.